softlayer/sl-ember-modelize/README.md

 Ember CLI version: **0.1.2**

-NPM package name: **sl-modelize**
+NPM package name: **sl-ember-modelize**

 License: [MIT](LICENSE.md)

 ---

-# What sl-modelize is
+# What sl-ember-modelize is

 A mixin that will take a Plain Old Javascript Object (POJO) and turn it into a series of nested model objects, based on the models registered in your application's container.
 This works for objects stored on keys and on arrays of objects stored on keys too.
 This mixin will:

 * Recursively resolve keys (via the container) on an object and check to see if a model exists that matches that key
 * Create models for keys and store the key's contents in those models